01 of 03

 A Visual Guide to the National Memorials in the Nation's Capital

-This map serves as a guide to help you navigate your way to the popular monuments and memorials in Washington, DC.
 The best way to see the memorials is on foot.
-Among the most popular are the Washington Monument, the Lincoln Memorial, the Jefferson Memorial , the Vietnam Memorial and the World War II Memorial.
-You can learn a lot about these sites and American history by taking a guided tour.
-Tours range from hop-on-off trolley tours to bike tours to moonlight tours.
-See a guide to the Best Sightseeing Tours in Washington DC.
+Among the most popular are the Washington Monument, the Lincoln Memorial, the Jefferson Memorial, the Vietnam Memorial, and the World War II Memorial.
+You can also take a guided tour to learn in-depth facts about these sites as well as some American history.
+Tours range from hop-on-off trolleys to bike tours.
+If you want to see the memorials in a whole new light, be sure to sign up for a moonlight tour.
+See a guide to the best sightseeing tours in Washington.
+D.C.

-For detailed information about each of the memorials, public transportation, sightseeing tours, and more, see Monuments and Memorials in Washington DC
+For detailed information about each of the memorials, public transportation, and sightseeing tours, see Monuments and Memorials in Washington, D.C.

-The map above shows the monuments and memorials marked with a pink marker.
-Most of the National Memorials are located on the National Mall and the Tidal Basin which is located in Washington DC east of the Potomac River.
-Northern Virginia is located west of the river and is home to Arlington National...
-Cemetery, the Pentagon Memorial, the Air Force Memorial and the Marine Corps Memorial.
-The Metro stations are noted with an "M" icon and parking garages are noted with a "P" symbol.
+This map shows the monuments and memorials in pink....
+Most National Memorials are located on the National Mall and the Tidal Basin in Washington, D.C., east of the Potomac River.
+Northern Virginia is west of the river and is home to Arlington National Cemetery, the Pentagon Memorial, the Air Force Memorial, and the Marine Corps Memorial.
+The Metro stations are noted with an "M" icon and parking garages are noted with a "P" icon.

 Getting to the Monuments and Memorials

-The National Mall area is the busiest part of Washington DC.
-The best way to get around the area is to use public transportation.
+The National Mall area is the busiest part of the nation's capital.
+The easiest way to get around is to use public transportation.
 The best starting point for a walking tour of the memorials is the Smithsonian Metro Station.
-From there, head to the Washington Monument and then proceed to the others of most interest.
+From there, head to the Washington Monument and then proceed to the attractions of most interest to you.

 Parking Near the National Memorials

-Public parking is very limited near the National Mall.
-On-street parking in Washington, DC is restricted during morning and evening rush hours.
+Public parking is limited near the National Mall.
+On-street parking in Washington, D.C., is restricted during morning and evening rush hours.
 Most of the free on-street parking is restricted to two hours.
-Read more about Parking near the National Mall.Continue to 2 of 3 below.
+Read more about parking near the National Mall.Continue to 2 of 3 below.

 02 of 03